lihe1991/PYNQ/docs/source/overlays/logictools_overlay/logictools_overlay_overview.rst

 * Boolean Generator
 * Trace Analyzer

-The *Pattern Generator* can be programmed to generate arbitrary  patterns and stream the pattern to IO pins.
+The *Pattern Generator* can be programmed to generate and stream digital patterns to the IO pins.
+This can be used as a stimulus to an external circuit.

 The *FSM Generator* can create a finite state machine from a Python description.
-The inputs and outputs of the FSM can be connected to external IO pins.
+The inputs and outputs and states of the FSM can be connected to external IO pins.

-The *Boolean Function Builder* can be create combinatorial boolean functions.
+The *Boolean Generator* can create combinatorial boolean logic functions.
 The external IO pins are used as inputs and outputs.

-The *Trace Analyzer* can capture and stream IO signals to the PS DRAM for analysis in the Python environment.
+The *Trace Analyzer* can capture IO signals and stream the data to the PS DRAM for analysis in the Python environment.
 The Trace Analyzer can be used standalone to capture external IO signals, or used in combination with the other three logictools functions to monitor data to and from the other blocks.
-E.g. the tracebuffer can be used with the pattern generator to verify the data sent to the output pins. or on the FSM to check the input signals.
+E.g. the tracebuffer can be used with the pattern generator to verify the data sent to the external pins, or with the FSM to check the input, output or states to verify or debug a design.

 Logictools overlay block diagram